Skip to main content

 If the settlor becomes incapacitated, a successor trustee can step in to manage assets without court intervention.

-Keep in mind that once the settlor passes away, the trust becomes irrevocable, and successor trustees must act in the best interest of the beneficiaries and comply with all applicable legal duties.
+Keep in mind that once the settlor passes away, the trust becomes irrevocable, and successor trustees must act in the best interest of the beneficiaries while complying with all legal duties.

 Related Resources